Why I Stopped Intermittent Fasting

 If you are a believer in intermittent fasting, please don’t shoot the messenger.
 I’m simply sharing why I stopped intermittent fasting.
 I had to figure it out the hard way, and I’m simply sharing what I wish someone would have shared with me.

-Although to be honest, I don’t know if I would have listened anyway.
+Although, to be honest, I don’t know if I would have listened anyway.

 Another thing I want to mention is the fact that autophagy should occur naturally in the body.
 You shouldn’t have to force your body to stimulate autophagy by intermittent fasting.